SREEJITH-KM/Module-2/2A ITERATIVE STATEMENTS- PRINTING N NATURAL NUMBERS.md

 ```
 ### RESULT
-thus the program is executeed successfully
+thus the program is executed successfully
 ```

 ```